 Wonderfully evocative—Patrick’s fabulous journey from poverty in Ireland to the Yorkshire I know and love.
 Steve Stanworth (Churchwarden and Site co-ordinator for the Bronte Bell Chapel, Thornton)

-What would happen if politicians, criminals, and CEOs developed a conscience?
+What would happen if cops, crooks and politicians followed their conscience?

 Novels available as printed books from Ingram Spark (international distributor) and from Fox Plays.

 Novels available as eBooks from Amazon and Smashwords.